Analyst’s Sets Square Inc. (NYSE:SQ) New Target at $62.74: SQ is Now On A Buy List

 Is the stock of SQ attractive?

-In related news, Cash App Lead, Grassadonia Brian sold 6,657 shares of the company’s stock in a transaction that recorded on Apr 27.
-The sale was performed at an average price of 63.55, for a total value of 423,032.
-As the sale deal closes, the Capital Lead, Reses Jacqueline D now sold 25,000 shares of the company’s stock, valued at 1,500,000.
-Also, Gen. Counsel & Corp.
-Secretary, Whiteley Sivan sold 1,945 shares of the company’s stock in a deal that was recorded on Apr 07.
-The shares were price at an average price of 54.78 per share, with a total market value of 106,547.
-Following this completion of acquisition, the Cash App Lead, Grassadonia Brian now holds 8,305 shares of the company’s stock, valued at 389,588.
+In related news, Capital Lead, Reses Jacqueline D sold 24,255 shares of the company’s stock in a transaction that recorded on May 04.
+The sale was performed at an average price of 63.20, for a total value of 1,532,895.
+As the sale deal closes, the Gen. Counsel & Corp.
+Secretary, Whiteley Sivan now sold 3,560 shares of the company’s stock, valued at 223,132.
+Also, Cash App Lead, Grassadonia Brian sold 6,657 shares of the company’s stock in a deal that was recorded on Apr 27.
+The shares were price at an average price of 63.55 per share, with a total market value of 423,032.
+Following this completion of acquisition, the Capital Lead, Reses Jacqueline D now holds 25,000 shares of the company’s stock, valued at 1,500,000.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.50%.